 - Ramen Stadium Canal City — Mall food court; easy stroller access.

-- Hide-Chan Tenjin — Tables in addition to counter.
+- Hide-Chan Tenjin — Tables in addition to the counter.

-- Avoid yatai street stalls — Tight bench seating; not stroller-friendly with kids under 6.
+- Avoid yatai street stalls — Tight bench seating; not stroller-friendly for kids under 6.

 Halal & Vegetarian Ramen Options